There are a few ways you might use the telephone when wearing your hi HealthInnovations' hearing aids:

 Telecoil can be a tremendous help, but you will need to get accustomed to them in the beginning.
 We encourage you to visit your local “Hearing Loss Association of America” chapter for more ideas and resources.

-After you use your hearing aid compatible phone or leave a “looped” room, you have to press the button on the back of your hearing aid to return it to the regular microphone setting, such as Program 1 or 2.
+After you use your hearing aid compatible phone or leave a “looped” room, you have to press the button on the back of your hearing aid to return it to the regular microphone setting.